 Meatless Monday has gained national and worldwide attention.
 Your facility may ask you to help institute this practice into its menu plan.
 Gaining knowledge about meatless meals can help save money and time and increase dietary micronutrients and fiber for your clients or coworkers.

-A love of animals — in the U.S., ten billion animals are slaughtered for human consumption each year.
-Some of these are factory-farmed and fed a diet tainted with pesticides, hormones and antibiotics.
+A love of animals — in the U.S., billions of animals are slaughtered for human consumption each year.
 Help protect animals by going vegetarian during October.

 Health!
 Studies show that vegetarian diets are statistically higher in vitamins A, B2, C and E, beta carotene, calcium and folate than non-vegetarian diets.
-There is also recent research that indicates vegetarians experience a significantly lower overall incidence of cancer and a lower BMI than non-vegetarians.
+There is also recent research that indicates vegetarians experience a significantly lower overall incidence of cancer and a lower cholesterol and blood pressure than non-vegetarians.
+This dietary pattern is linked to reduced risk of ischemic heart disease and type 2 diabetes as well.